Mineral Dysregulation

 periodictable

 This matter is a life and death situation.
 Seriously.
 No exaggeration.
-Mineral dysregulation contributes to oxidation, inflammation, aging and diseases.
+Mineral dysregulation contributes to oxidation, inflammation, aging due to diminished energy production and increases probability that your health will decline.

 To understand more, we need to learn about biochemistry pathways and cellular energy production.
 Do not worry.
 We will keep it super simple.